Lewis-Seiden/Lewis-Seiden.github.io/docs/index.md

 - Used UCSD Supercomputer to train end to end AI model to control car from vision input.
 - Created LiDAR mapping program.
 - Used Onshape CAD to create wiring mounts for vehicle.
-- Attended lectures by UCSD professor Jack Silberstein on VMs, AI, and GNSS.
+- Attended lectures by UCSD professor Jack Silberman on VMs, AI, and GNSS.

 ## Work Experience